kide-vm/kide/lib/typed/compiler/README.md

 #### Compiler holds scope

 The Compiler instance can hold arbitrary scope needed during the compilation.
-A class statement sets the current @clazz scope , a method definition the @method.
+A class statement sets the current @type scope , a method definition the @method.
 If either are not set when needed compile errors will follow.
 So easy, so nice.

 All code is encoded as a stream of Instructions in the MethodSource.